Smashed duck fat roast potatoes with truffle salt

 When baking duck fat roasted potatoes, make sure your oven is nice and hot.
 Otherwise, the potatoes will just stew in the duck fat.
 We want crispy roast potatoes.
 Fluffy on the inside and golden on the outside!

 Don’t throw away any excess duck fat from the pan after you have removed the baked potatoes.
-Strain it through a sieve, let cool and store it in the refrigerator for up to six weeks.
+Strain the hot duck fat through a sieve, let it cool, and store it in the refrigerator for up to six weeks.
 Reuse when required.
-A can of duck fat really is the gift that just keep on giving!
+A can of duck fat really is the gift that just keeps on giving!

-Unused duck fat should be stored in a sealed container or glass jar in the fridge.
+Unused duck fat should be stored in an airtight container or glass jar in the fridge.
 It lasts pretty much forever.
-One can lasts months in our house.
+One can last for months in our house.

 What to serve roast potatoes in duck fat with

 Now if you don’t eat them all straight off the tray (believe me you’ll want to), roast potatoes with duck fat is a staple in our house for the ultimate traditional Christmas dinner.
-Try alongside good roast chook, (like my Herbs de Provence Roast Chicken), a perfectly cooked steak and vegetables or pretty much with anything where a roast potato is at home.
+Try alongside good roast chook, (like my Greek Roast Chicken), a slow-cooked lamb shoulder, perfectly cooked steak, and vegetables, or pretty much with anything where a roast potato is at home.
 Smashed duck fat potatoes with truffle salt are like the ultimate winter side dish.
 Use them wisely!

-close up of smashed duck fat potatoes with truffle salt
+A close up of duck fat potatoes roasted in a cast iron pan with truffle salt.

 x